renewablefunding/js_codechallenge/README.md

 1. see seven-days worth (ending with user's requested date) of brief sunrise and sunset data (sunrise, sunset, day length) in a table-like view.
 1. a user can sort the table by any of the columns ascending or descending (maybe something about saving settings?)
 1. a user can click on a row in the table to view a more detailed page about that date (additional info like solar noon, civil twilight begin/end displayed).
-1. maybe something about browser history
+1. maybe something about browser history?

 #### Bonus options: